 Oklahoma City operates a huge number of parks all around the metro area.
 Depending on the location, you can find playgrounds, picnic areas, fields, courts, gyms, trails and more.
 Dolese Youth Park, Will Rogers Park, and Woodson Park even have Disc Golf courses for the frisbee enthusiasts.
 During the summer, many of these parks also have spraygrounds with various buttons, levers, and cannons, so the kids can douse themselves with water and beat the Oklahoma summer heat.

-02 of 09Located on west Memorial in northwest OKC, the Martin Park Nature Center is one of the best spots to take kids in the metro, particularly for the fun and educational outings.
-The fact that it's absolutely free only makes it that much better.
-Open Wednesdays through Sundays (9 a.m. to 6 p.m.) almost the entire year, Martin Park Nature Center is a wildlife sanctuary with a number of animals, hiking trails, a museum, library and more.
-Guided tours are available for a fee, and there are special events throughout the year.
+Located on West Memorial in northwest Oklahoma City, the Martin Park Nature Center is one of the best spots to take kids in the metro, particularly for the fun and educational outings.
+It's totally free and open Wednesdays through Sundays during almost the entire year.
+Martin Park Nature Center is a wildlife sanctuary with a number of animals, hiking trails, a museum, library, and more.
+Guided tours are available for a fee, and there are special events put on throughout the year.

-Many in Oklahoma City know the Oklahoma Railway Museum for the "Day out with Thomas the Train" event.
-But the museum itself is a really neat place, with freight cars, passenger cars and even a steam engine on display.
-Best of all, admission is completely free.
-Be careful, though.
-The kids are going to want to go for a ride on one of the trains or hold a birthday party in the red party caboose.
-Those do cost money.
+Many in Oklahoma City know the Oklahoma Railway Museum for its famous "Day Out with Thomas the Train" event, but the museum itself is a really neat place at any time of year with freight cars, passenger cars and even a steam engine on display.
+Although admission is completely free, a train ride or birthday party held in the red party caboose will cost money.

 Lake & River Recreation